 5.1 Subject to agreement from Cabinet, the LAA Methodology will be published for public engagement.
-It is proposed that public consultation on the draft LAA Methodology will commence following this meeting and its call-in period and run for six weeks.
+It is proposed that this will commence following this meeting and its call-in period and run for six weeks.
 This is not a statutory requirement.
 However, it is considered to be best practise and provides an opportunity for the community to start shaping the replacement Local Plan and the way potential sites are assessed from its earliest stage.
 Comments received from the public engagement period will be used to amend the LAA Methodology where it is necessary to do so.